ahguled/ProjectOne/README.md

 <h2>Getting Started</h2>

 - Users must add a base admin to a sql database in order to utilize the program.
-- The table should have columns name, username, password and user type.
+- The table should have columns: name, username, password and user type(BASIC vs ADMIN).